 But if you plan on doing things like skiing or bungee jumping, then you should definitely get it.
 You don’t want to get hurt in a foreign country with no insurance.

 When we do feel the need to get insurance, we buy it from SafetyWing or Heymondo.
 They’re both popular travel insurance companies used by many long-term travelers.
 Follow the links to get a free quote from SafetyWing or Heymondo.
 Will Fly for Food readers get 5% off on Heymondo when using our link.

 Taiwan has Type A and Type B electrical outlets so be sure to bring the right power adapters for your devices.
 Electrical voltage is 110V and the standard frequency is 60Hz.

 I’m definitely not an expert on Taichung but I hope that this post helps you plan your trip.
 I’m only sharing some of the things I learned from our time there.
 If you have any suggestions or comments, then please leave them in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.

 Thanks for stopping by and have an awesome time in artsy Taichung!

-These are some of the things we brought with us to Taichung.
-Check out our “What’s in Our Backpack?” post to see our complete list of travel gear.
-(NOTE: The following links are affiliate links.)
+These are some of the things we brought with us to Hualien.
+Have a look inside our backpack to see what other gear we use.
+(NOTE: The following links are Amazon affiliate links.)

-This article contains affiliate links, meaning we’ll get a small commission if you make a booking at no added cost to you.
+This Taichung travel guide contains affiliate links, meaning we’ll get a small commission if you make a booking at no added cost to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!